Church Lads' and Church Girls' Brigade: Band

-In Newfoundland, each battalion has its own marching band; a Drum and Bugle Band for the Avalon, and a Drum and Glockenspiel Band for the Trinity-Conception.
-More widely known however, is the Regimental Band, a marching band that also hosts concerts and events around the province.

 Music played

-Historically many companies have a large bugle section, therefore choosing to play bugle marches such as Assam Rifles (Winter), The Little Bugler (Duthoit) and Mechanised Infantry (McBain).
-Other companies that have a more pronounced brass and woodwind section will play more marches such as Aces High.
+Historically, many companies have had a large bugle section, therefore choosing to play bugle marches such as Assam Rifles (Winter), The Little Bugler (Duthoit) and Mechanised Infantry (McBain).
+The woodwind section will play other marches, such as Aces High.

 National Band

-To support individual companies the CLCGB runs a National Band, aiming to extend the talents of its members by providing training and an opportunity to play in a band of over 60 members.
-Summer tours have seen the band play across Britain, Europe and as far away as New York.
-The band play a variety of music, having a talented brass and woodwind section along with their accomplished traditional Drum Corps, Bugle Corps and mallet section.
+To support individual companies, the CLCGB runs a National Band, giving the members an opportunity to play in a band of over 60 members.
+The band plays across Britain, Europe and New York on summer tours.
+The band plays a variety of music, having a brass and woodwind section with traditional drum corps, bugle corps and mallet sections.

 National Choir

 The brigade has a National Choir.
-Formed in 1991 the choir welcomes members from all regions in which the brigade operates and provides the opportunity for members to extend and express their vocal talents.
+Formed in 1991, the choir welcomes members from all regions in which the brigade operates and provides the opportunity for members to sing.
 It supports brigade events and performs three concerts in the autumn of each year.
-It has also in recent years played a central role in the brigade's annual service of remembrance held each November in the chapel of the National Memorial Arboretum at Alrewas, Staffordshire.
+It has also played a role in the brigade's annual service of remembrance held each November in the chapel of the National Memorial Arboretum at Alrewas, Staffordshire.
+The membership of the choir went from about 25 to 50.

-Membership of the choir has varied over the years from a low of about 25 to a high of nearly 50.
-The choir's repertoire covers a wide range from modern and popular classics to full choral pieces.
-In recent years a small band of accompanists has developed, including guitar, bass and percussion.

-Historical Group

-Formed in 1996, the Historical Group has made a positive contribution within the brigade.
-Its membership is very varied, encompassing all ages and interests, including members from Newfoundland, Canada and South Africa.
-We have built up a friendly and constructive relationship with the keepers of the Archives of the Newfoundland Church Lads’ Brigade and share material.
-We share a desire to learn about our heritage in a constructive way.
-Aiming to educate members using attractive and interactive methods and a new historical information sheet has been produced along with numerous factsheets.
-The cataloguing and conservation of the National Headquarters archives along with provision of a Reference Library have all now been initiated.

-Membership brings with it the opportunity to receive the group's Brigader magazine twice a year and the Newfoundland CLB Bugle plus offers of merchandise not available from NHQ.
-The secretary can be contacted via NHQ.

-Brigade Prayer
+Brigade prayer

-Members are encouraged to pray at least once on company nights.
-This prayer is the standard brigade prayer and is said all over the country.
+Members are encouraged to pray at least once every night.
+This prayer is the standard brigade prayer.